-Semi-gloss paints and urethanes have a sheen that is one step above a satin sheen.
+Semi-gloss paints and polyurethane have a sheen that is one step above a satin sheen.
 This is one of the most popular sheens, not only found on kitchen cabinets, but on woodwork throughout the home.
 A semi-gloss sheen will provide a nice shine to your cabinets, but it will not be an overbearing shine.
 The semi-gloss sheen is very durable in high traffic areas such as your kitchen, and it is easily maintained.
 This sheen will show or reflect a little more dirt and grime than satin, but overall it is a good choice for your kitchen cabinets.

 Gloss Paint and Polyurethane

 Gloss paint products and polyurethane will provide a shine one step above semi-gloss products.
-Gloss products reflect more light, and are even easier to clean than semi-gloss or satin products.
+Gloss products reflect more light and are even easier to clean than semi-gloss or satin products.
 This sheen is best used if there is no surface damage on your cabinets.
-A high sheen product such as gloss may be easy to clean, but it will also show more imperfections in your cabinets.
+A high-sheen product such as gloss may be easy to clean, but it will also show more imperfections in your cabinets.

 The best sheen is really all about what you prefer, but if you want durability, choose gloss sheen.
 If you a want mixture of durability and low maintenance, go for satin and if you have surface imperfections that need camouflaging, choose an eggshell or matte sheen.
 Keep in mind that sheen also affects color.
 A particular shade or hue will appear slightly darker under a matte sheen than it will under a gloss sheen.